This week, we will be exploring the general architecture of X.509 to get a better idea of how it provides security for its users.

 Root, Branch & Leaf Certificates

 As I've alluded to in the previous section, there are Certificates which serve different roles in X.509 PKI.
-Each of these Certificates have associated Keys.
+Each of these Certificates has associated Keys.

 Root Certificates are distributed to the Trusted Certificate Stores of a set of peers.
 They are always self-signed and are intended to serve as anchors of trust for other certificates.
 Because of this role, Root Keys should never be used for common encryption or authentication tasks.
 It would be better yet that they are stored on physically isolated systems with access granted only to serve their function of signing other valid certificates.